100-year-old former Wren among first to receive ‘lovely’ card from the King

 Ruth Park-Pearson, from Tadcaster, North Yorkshire, turned 100 on Friday and was one of the first people to receive a birthday card from the King.

-A former Wren who was among the first people to receive birthday cards from the King and Queen Consort said she will proudly display the greetings from the third monarch in her life.
+A former Wren who was among the first people to receive birthday cards from the King and Queen Consort said she will proudly display their greetings.

 Ruth Park-Pearson, from Tadcaster, North Yorkshire, turned 100 on Friday and was delighted when the card signed by both Charles and Camilla arrived the following day.